 Your wedding theme is probably the biggest factor when you think of the colour of your suit.
 For a vintage style wedding, you probably want shades of grey or light brown.
 For a more modern wedding, a suit with a white blazer and black pants.
 For a classic look, but a little different, navy blue is always a good choice.

 For other colour schemes, the choice of suit colour can become more daring and creative.
-Bottle green, burgundy, royal blue – there are plenty of choices.
+Emerald green, burgundy, royal blue – there are plenty of choices.
 But keep in mind that the more creative colours are probably more difficult to find when you start shopping!

 You can find a black suit at any menswear store – but if you want a specific colour you might need to consider having a custom suit tailored.
 When doing that you can be as specific as you want.
 But the price tag might be a bit more depending on the material and colour availability.
 So this is a very important point to keep in mind if you are budget conscious.

 As mentioned in point 2, the season of your wedding might influence both your choice of suit style and colour.
 For example, having your groom in a classic black tuxedo might look very smart – but if the wedding is outside in the sun during the blistering summer months, expect him to be sweating a lot!
 We recommend lighter colours for the warmer months and darker colours for the colder months.

 The last thing to consider for colour choices is the difference between the groom and groomsmen suits.
 Traditionally the suits for the groom and his entourage are not the same.
 Your groom needs to stand out from the group so that all the guests can see that he is the important one on the day.
 An easy way to do this is to keep the suit styles similar but just alter the colours slightly.
 It doesn’t mean you have to go with a completely outlandishly different colour!
 You can even just change the colour of the accessories.
 As long as there is a small identifiable difference between the husband-to-be and his party.

 4. What Accessories Do You Need?